hph/drake/README.md

 combine option flags (`-iCs` vs. `-i -C -s`) at most one can be a non-boolean option, and it must be specified last (thus `-iCs` since `-s` is non-boolean).
 The only boolean options are `-i`, `-c` and `-C`.
-Now the password `uYHx}t5;SKmtl{![` is on the clipboard, because the same seed was entered even though it is not visible.
+In any case, now the password `uYHx}t5;SKmtl{![` is on the clipboard, because the same seed as in the previous example was entered even though it is not visible.
 If you only want to save the password to the clipboard directly, you could also do the following:

     $ drake -cs 'MASTER_PASSWORDGMAIL_ACCOUNT'